by Julia Poholek, Humanities Internship Program

 Because she became well experienced with on-site work during her time as an undergraduate psychology student, LaDonna is fully aware of the benefits of experiential learning.
 She encourages others to explore the possibilities available to them and seize every opportunity that presents itself.
 “I would definitely recommend experiential learning, especially when you’ve gotten your core classes out of the way.
 You get to step in and see how what you’re learning in the classroom is being played out in a real world environment.”
 When relating traditional classroom-based courses to on-site ones, LaDonna says that there’s “no comparison.”
 She explains how getting out of the classroom helped shed new light on the subjects she was studying.
 “I gained a deeper understanding of mental health crises.
 We had read about them in textbooks and the different theories and therapies involved, but it’s much different when you’re talking to someone who deals with things like bipolar disorder, anxiety, or clinical depression on a daily basis.”

-LaDonna graduated in spring 2014 with a B.A. in psychology, and having completed a considerable amount of experiential learning, she’s now more prepared for the next steps in her educational and professional career.
+LaDonna graduated in fall 2013 with a B.A. in psychology, and having completed a considerable amount of experiential learning, she’s now more prepared for the next steps in her educational and professional career.
 Her advice to those who might feel a bit lost in their studies and unsure about their academic or professional path: “I explored as many things as I could.
 Say yes to everything, and go after every opportunity.”

 *Editor’s Note: Gleason received an OCEP Undergraduate Community Engaged Scholar fellowship.
 She also presented her research at the 2014 National Conference for Undergraduate Research at the University of Kentucky.
 Her poster was titled “Medical and Psychiatric Health Needs and Service Utilization of Older Homeless Veterans.”